 It’s too rough to feed you!
-Oh, wait, they’re models—never mind.
-They don’t eat.
+Oh, wait, you’re models—never mind.
+You don’t eat.

 A riff on some lyrics from “The Wreck of the Edmund Fitzgerald,” a 1976 song by Canadian singer-songwriter Gordon Lightfoot.
 A number-one hit in the U.S. and Canada, the song commemorates the sinking of the SS Edmund Fitzgerald, an ore freighter and the longest ship operating in the Great Lakes at that time.
 On November 10, 1975, “Big Fitz” encountered extreme weather conditions, broke apart, and sank in Lake Superior, killing all twenty-nine crew members.
 The pertinent lyrics: “When suppertime came, the old cook came on deck/Sayin' ‘Fellas, it's too rough to feed ya’/At seven p.m. a main hatchway caved in/He said, ‘Fellas, it's been good to know ya’.”